wybneu/TweetsDashBoard/README.md

 In recent year, twitter has been a popular way to communicate and spread information.
 Real time tweets dashboard presented on mobile browser is an efficient and useful tool.
 ###### Orignal
 This is a project I made in Melbourne Unviersity.

-Thanks for my mentor: **Dr Aaron Harwood**
-Happy with my teammate: **Lumina**
+Thanks for my mentor: *Dr Aaron Harwood* and appreciate with my teammate: *Lumina*
 ###### Functional features
-- The browser could present *real-time update* tweets speed.
+- The browser could present **real-time update** tweets speed.
-- The browser could update *real-time top ten positive and negative tweets* and the hottest users
+- The browser could update **real-time top ten positive and negative tweets** and the hottest users
-- The website could suit *any kind of browser* and could change all elements of the website automati-cally.
+- The website could suit **any kind of browser** and could change all elements of the website automati-cally.
-- The user could *choose the best layout* for the website to get the best performance.
+- The user could **choose the best layout** for the website to get the best performance.
-- The user could see the *details of the each elements* present on the website.
+- The user could see the **details of the each elements** present on the website.
 ###### Unfunctional features
-- The dashboard would run at *different platform and different browsers*.
+- The dashboard would run at **different platform and different browsers**.
-- The system could handle *many accesses* at same times.
+- The system could handle **many accesses** at same times.
-- The system needs to *reduce the requests size* to reduce the data traffic.
+- The system needs to **reduce the requests size** to reduce the data traffic.

 ## Implementation
 ###### Platfrom